arifulmrislam/Deploy-PostgreSQL-fully-manageable-database-for-Thingboard/README.md

 <img src= "IMG/ScreenShort13.png" width=800>

-- If we want to delete the records from ts_kv table using timestamp `like Saturday, January 1, 2022 11:14:40 AM to Saturday, February 1, 2022 11:14:40 AM`, we can do it by,
+- If we want to delete the records from ts_kv table using timestamp,  `like Saturday, January 1, 2022 11:14:40 AM to Saturday, February 1, 2022 11:14:40 AM`,  we can do it by,

 ```
 DELETE FROM ts_kv WHERE "ts" >= '1643673600000' AND "ts" < '1643964657892';